-Exploring the world of “lean coaching” with over 200 of our closest friends last week at the Lean Coaching Summit in Orlando, there is no questioning the essential nature of coaching as a core skill of lean leadership.
+There is no questioning the essential nature of coaching as a core skill of lean leadership.
 If lean is a matter of learning new skills and even mental models, learning lean is a “learn by doing” or experiential learning process.
 And if lean is an experiential learning process, coaching is THE skill to enable more effective, more efficient learning of lean thinking and practice.
-It’s a skill that all lean leaders need to acquire – and that we’ll explore further at our annual Lean Transformation Summit in March.
+It’s a skill that all lean leaders need to acquire.

 Leading through lean thinking sometimes creates conflict.
-Consider even the way that leaders often feel forced to make a choice that seems essential at the time.
-Take time to develop people or push product out the door?
-Take time to develop people or develop people to take time?
+Consider even how leaders often feel forced to make a choice that seems essential at the time.
+Should they take time to develop people or push products out the door?
+Or take time to develop people or encourage people to take time?
 Stop to do root cause analysis or patch the leak and keep on sailing?
 Even when such trade-offs don’t present themselves so explicitly, leaders are often stymied when they feel the need to narrow their focus and give up one aspect of lean practice to make progress on another.

-But, in fact, lean practice is not about this question of “but” — lean is about the “and.”
+But, lean practice is not about this question of “but” — lean is about the “and.”
 Frontiers AND fundamentals, for example.
 Tools and management.
 Technical and social.
-Yoked together at the workplace.
-Fortunately there are some encouraging trends regarding the way people are talking about lean as a complete business system.
-A new book, The Lean Turnaround, by veteran CEO and lean legend Art Byrne, sheds light on leading lean as an integrative role.
-By sharing how he has lead the introduction of lean practice in more than 30 companies (including the famed tale of transforming Wiremold), Art shares his view of how lean operates as a complete business system — a comprehensive way of leading (and managing).
+All are yoked together at the workplace.
+Fortunately, there are some encouraging trends regarding how people are talking about lean as a complete business system.
+For example, a new book, The Lean Turnaround, by veteran CEO and lean legend Art Byrne sheds light on leading lean as an integrative role.
+By sharing how he has led the introduction of lean practice in more than 30 companies (including the famed tale of transforming Wiremold), Art shares his view of how lean operates as a complete business system — a comprehensive way of leading (and managing).

 From doing lean to being lean — it’s a system

 This approach reinforces a belief of mine about lean leadership — that many of the cries for “strong leadership” are misguided.
 What’s needed today are NOT heroic figures who make great inspiring speeches.
-The essence of lean leadership is not who the leader is and what image he or she projects—the issue is about what leadership practice accomplishes the aim, the purpose, of the business.
-Any system that relies too heavily on charismatic “leadership” is inherently fragile, and all-too-dependent on the individual who happens to be in charge today.
-The real issue is how leadership builds systems that are the operational result of disciplined lean practice—a problem-solving culture that creates continuous improvement that delivers business results while always solving better customer problems.
+The essence of lean leadership is not who the leader is and what image he or she projects; the issue concerns what leadership practice accomplishes the organization’s aim and ultimate purpose.
+Any system that relies too heavily on charismatic “leadership” is inherently fragile and too dependent on the individual who happens to be in charge.

-You cannot separate management, or leadership, from work, or the content of the value-creating work of the business.
+You cannot separate management or leadership from work, the tasks of the value-creating work of the business.
 Lean starts (and eventually starts again) with the fundamentals of how you work at a micro-level detail.
 You can’t, as many theorize, separate leadership in some abstract notion from that place of work.
-Leadership is integrated into the work and not overlaid onto it.
+Leadership is integrated into the work and not overlaid on it.
 And yet many prevailing conceptions of leadership fail to grasp this simple but essential truth.

-On the floor … Saving half a second at Herman Miller
+On the Shop Floor: Saving Half a Second at Herman Miller

 Any observant visitor could see how this kaizen mind started at this micro level of work and extended throughout the plant.
-The material handlers were working at a pitch ten times the takt time, making their delivery rounds precisely every 170 seconds.
-Line-side inventory was minimal — if they are late, the line will stop because the workers will have no parts. .
-A nearby yamazumi board was used for weekly reallocation of work elements that were being improved daily.
-Just like they write in the text books – except better.
+The material handlers were working at a pitch that was ten times the takt time, making their delivery rounds precisely every 170 seconds.
+Line-side inventory was minimal — if they are ever late, the line will stop because the workers will have no parts.
+They used a nearby yamazumi board for weekly reallocation of work elements they were improving daily — just like they write in the textbooks — except better.

 Did I mention that the team was working to save half a second?

-But what really excited me about this hotbed of problem-solving was not merely the satisfaction one gets by observing people making tangible improvements in their immediate work.
-You could see how these engaged team players were thinking hard about how to spread their gains to the next level up.
-That this attitude was a deeply engrained part of the culture — that leaders were guiding this focus on improvement to strengthen the capability of the overall plant.
-That they were getting each person to take initiative that was aligned with company objectives.
+But what excited me most about this hotbed of problem-solving was not merely the satisfaction one gets by observing people making tangible improvements in their immediate work.
+You could see how these engaged team players were thinking hard about sharing their gains with the upper levels.
+You could see that this attitude was a deeply ingrained part of the culture — that leaders were guiding this focus on improvement to strengthen the capability of the overall plant and that they were getting each person to take the initiative to improve in alignment with company objectives.

 And this represented the essence of transformational leadership for me: these team leaders (in their words) were not, ultimately, solving problems — but developing problem solvers.
-And they did so not through blind trust, or by giving orders, or fixing defects: they did so through a mindful presence at the gemba which developed the skills and capabilities of their team.
+And they did so not through a blind trust, or by giving orders, or fixing defects: they did so through a mindful presence at the gemba, which developed the skills and capabilities of their team.

 This type of leadership takes place best when you know the work itself.
 And such an approach contrasts sharply with many prevailing views of leadership.